Freenove/utils/README.md

 * Test PWM driver: `python pwm_demo.py`
 * Test servo driver: `python servo_demo.py`

+# How to customize Python libraries
+1. Enter the examples directory: `cd ~/utils/python/examples`
+2. Refer to the code in the directory and write your own code.
+3. Modify the [CMakeLists.txt](file://e:\GitHub\utils\CMakeLists.txt) file and add your written code to the [CMakeLists.txt](file://e:\GitHub\utils\CMakeLists.txt) file.
+4. Use cmake to create a build folder and load compilation files: `cmake -B build -S`
+5. Enter the build folder and compile: `cd build && make`
+6. Run the test file: `./xxx`
+7. Install the library to the shared folder: `sudo make install`.
+After executing this command, the `libxxx.so` file will be automatically installed to `/usr/local/lib/`.
+8. Enter the python directory: `cd ~/utils/python`
+9. Write code to call the shared library based on Python's `ctypes` module.
+You can refer to the `piolib_xxx.py` files for this step.
+10. Write test files and test: `python xxx_demo.py`.
+You can refer to the `xxx_demo.py` files for this step.

 # utils
 A collection of scripts and simple applications